 Ensure the smoke detector batteries are changed regularly.
 Also, consider battery-operated candles instead of real candles.
 It is easy to forget that you may have lit a candle, but there are battery-operated candles with a timer on them that can be purchased and used throughout the home.

 Helping a loved one stay independent and safe in their own home, for as long as they can, is well worth the effort.
-If you would like more tips and tricks check out our blog post on Bathroom Safety Tips for Seniors or give us a call for a free in-home assessment at (615) 697-4244.
+If you would like more tips and tricks to make the home safer for seniors check out our blog post on Bathroom Safety Tips for Seniors or give us a call for a free in-home assessment at 615-422-7549.